Interested in a career in health and enjoy working with people?

 Health Education and Promotion (HEP) is a pillar for the broader field of public health, which is the science of protecting and improving the health of people and their communities.
 This master’s degree program prepares Health Education and Promotion specialists who may serve in a variety of roles calling for broad knowledge and leadership skills used to address health behavior change across all levels of the socio-ecological spectrum, from individual knowledge, skills and attitudes to community-wide and regional population health, and environmental/policy change leadership.
 Graduates will be qualified to take the Certified Health Education Specialist (CHES) examination offered by the National Commission for Health Education Credentialing.
 This certification is widely recognized by clinical, corporate, academic and community employment Health Education and Promotion employment settings.

-Optional specializations are available for students who desire specific professional development as certified K-12 Health Education Teacher or in the area of Eating Disorders awareness, education and treatment.
+Optional specialization is available for students who desire specific professional development for the K-12 Health Education Certification.

 Curriculum & Requirements